SpanNorm: Reconciling Training Stability and Performance in Deep Transformers: Introduction

 In this work, we introduce SpanNorm, a novel normalization technique that directly addresses this trade-off.
 As the name implies, this architecture establishes a direct structural \textit{span} from the block input to the final normalization, bypassing the intermediate layers.
-Concretely, SpanNorm adopts the core design principle of PreNorm by establishing a clean path between layers, while simultaneously following the PostNorm computational workflow that normalizes the residual of the layer's input and output.
+Concretely, SpanNorm adopts the core design principle of PreNorm by establishing a clean path between layers, while adopting the PostNorm-style computation that normalizes the sum of the layer's input and the residual branch output.
 A comparative analysis of gradient dynamics reveals the advantages of SpanNorm over both PreNorm and PostNorm.

 To further ensure robust training for large-scale models, we also outline principles for an effective scaling strategy, encompassing both depth and width scaling.
 Our analysis demonstrates that SpanNorm, when paired with appropriate initialization and learning rate schedules, effectively preserves signal norms as information propagates through the network.
 We specifically show that the gradient signals avoid the vanishing gradient problem.
-Our experimental results validate this stability across a wide range of configurations, confirming that SpanNorm provides a solid foundation for training Transformers with varying depths and parameter scales, covering both standard dense architectures and sparse Mixture-of-Experts (MoE) models.
+Our experimental results validate this stability across a wide range of configurations, confirming that SpanNorm provides a solid foundation for training Transformers with varying depths and parameter scales, covering both standard dense architectures and MoE models.

 Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose SpanNorm, a novel normalization strategy that harmonizes the training stability of PreNorm with the superior performance of PostNorm.
 By establishing a clean residual path while normalizing the residual sum, SpanNorm effectively resolves the dilemma between optimization stability and representational capacity.